 Bibimbap translates to “mixed rice with meat and vegetables“, and one of the best things about this dish is that you can customize it depending on your dietary restrictions or whatever's laying around in the fridge.
 This stir fry recipe makes the best use of a variety of veggies, and I've tried to make my own using mostly ingredients that you can find at the average North American grocery store.

 Got some leftover cabbage?
 Toss it in.
 Need to use up some greens?
 They'll not only taste great, but they'll add some extra nutritional value to your dinner!
 Feel free to mix it up – you don't really have to use the exact combo of veggies I've used here.

 Now let's talk a bit more about the individual components of this dish.
 There are a variety of sesame-soy seasoned veggies along with minced beef in these stir fry bowls.

-Here are the ingredients that are typically used in bibimbap when you order it from a restaurant:
+Here are the ingredients that are typically used in bibimbap when you order it from a restaurant, though it may vary:

 - Shittake, oyster or button mushrooms

 - Zucchini, cut into matchsticks

 - Carrots, cut into matchsticks

 Here is how to make this bibimbap-inspired bowl:

 - Get the rice cooking in a rice cooker while you saute everything.